Homeschooling a Child with Autism

 One of the great things about homeschooling a child with autism is you will know he/she is getting what they need when they need it.
 Educating children with autism at home will give you the flexibility to truly individualize a program that best meets their daily and weekly needs.

 Some home school programs for autism allow you to adjust the curriculum to best suit your specific student’s learning abilities.
-We’ve provided information that will hopefully answer many of the beginning questions you may have about homeschooling an autistic child.
+We’ve provided information that will hopefully answer many of the beginning questions you may have about homeschooling a child with autism.

 Homeschooling a Child with Aspergers SyndromeIn terms of homeschooling, autism types matter very little; almost any child on the spectrum can benefit from the customized approach that home education offers.
 However, if you have a child on the Asperger’s Syndrome part of the spectrum, curriculum options can differ widely from child to child.
 Learn how to start homeschooling a child with aspergers.